Best Finance Podcasts for Professionals

 Tags: Technology, M&A, Investing

-Presented by Corum Group - the global leader in tech mergers and acquisitions - the show draws from its Tech M&A Monthly webcast to deliver in‑depth reports on the sector.
-Episodes drop roughly 1–2 times a month, each running around 30 to 40 minutes.
+Hosted by Corum Group, the global leader in tech mergers and acquisitions, the show is derived from the Tech M&A Monthly Webcast, offering in-depth reporting on the tech M&A space.
+Episodes are released 1-2 times per month, each around 30 to 40 minutes long.

-You’ll hear interviews with founders who successfully sold their businesses, panels featuring recent sellers alongside major buyers like Google, Microsoft, and Salesforce, plus deep dives into how valuation, due diligence, sector trends, and acquisition strategies are evolving.
-Anybody interested in getting insights into the tech side of M&A should also listen in, as the show reflects the producers’ expert knowledge in the area.
+You’ll hear interviews from tech entrepreneurs who have successfully sold companies, panels of recent sellers joined by industry giants such as Google, Microsoft, and Salesforce, as well as in-depth discussions of the evolution of valuation, due diligence, tech trends, and M&A strategy.
+Anyone interested in getting the inside track on the tech side of M&A should also tune in, as the show is the product of the producers’ expert knowledge in the field.

 19. Count Me In